-HUMAN IMMUNODEFICIENCY VIRUS (HIV) The HIV virus causes a life-threatening disorder of the immune system called Acquired Immune Deficiency Syndrome (AIDS).
-Antibodies to HIV are found in the blood and other bodily fluids of people who have been exposed to the virus.
-You do not have to have AIDS to have antibodies against HIV.
-The virus is spread by sexual contact with an infected person, by exposure to infected blood (as in needle sharing during intravenous drug use or, rarely, as a result of a blood transfusion), or from an infected mother to her new-born infant.
+The HIV virus causes a life-threatening disorder of the immune system called Acquired Immune Deficiency Syndrome (AIDS).
+Antibodies to the HIV virus are found in the blood of most people with AIDS and AIDS-Related Complex (ARC), and can be found in people who do not have AIDS or ARC but have been exposed to the virus.
+The virus is spread by sexual contact with an infected person, by exposure to infected blood (as in needle sharing during intravenous drug use or, rarely, as a result of a blood transfusion), or from an infected mother to her newborn infant.

-The HIV antibody test is actually a series of tests performed upon your blood or other bodily fluid sample by a medically accepted procedure which is extremely reliable.
+The HIV antibody test is actually a series of tests performed upon your blood sample by a medically accepted procedure which is extremely reliable.
 The testing will be performed by a licensed laboratory.